TeamHustle23/Resume-Builder/README.md

 # Resume Builder

-This project is a Resume Builder Webiste developed using React.js for the frontend.
+This project is a Resume Builder Webiste developed using React.js.

 ## Features